TMJ Disorders: Gain Pain Relief from Temporomandibular Joint Dysfunction

 “My experience with Minnesota Head and Neck Pain Clinic was amazing.
 I’ve struggled with TMD for over 10 years with little to no relief after trying many different interventions.
 The team at this clinic, especially Dr. Thakur, were attentive and proactive with my care and concerns- from just listening to completing different referrals both inside and outside the clinic.
 They provided hands-on/medical interventions, but also gave me the tools and knowledge to start managing my pain independently and improving my overall health.
 Additionally, the billing team was amazing- doing a lot of the research and heavy lifting to help make services as affordable as possible.
 Prior to working with MN head and neck pain clinic I was in almost constant pain and discomfort that impacted most areas of my life.
 Today my pain is more than manageable and my overall quality of life has greatly improved.” – Alexa Anderson on Google

 If you are wondering how to gain pain relief from chronic jaw joint pain, you have come to the right place.
+We provide evidence-based TMD treatment.

 Call the MN Head & Neck Clinic to gain help: (763) 577-2484